eslint/rfcs/designs/2024-config-lookup-from-file/README.md

 #### The `loadConfigArrayForPath()` Method

-This method behaves similarly as the current [`ESLint#calculateConfigForPath()` method](https://github.com/eslint/eslint/blob/455f7fd1662069e9e0f4dc912ecda72962679fbe/lib/eslint/eslint.js#L1165-L1174) except that it returns the `FlatConfigArray` instead of the config for the given file.
-All of the logic in `ESLint#calculateConfigForPath()` will be moved to the `ConfigLoader` class and the `ESLint` class will call the `ConfigLoader` method to provide this functionality.
+This method behaves similarly as the current [`ESLint#calculateConfigForFile()` method](https://github.com/eslint/eslint/blob/455f7fd1662069e9e0f4dc912ecda72962679fbe/lib/eslint/eslint.js#L1165-L1174) except that it returns the `FlatConfigArray` instead of the config for the given file.
+All of the logic in `ESLint#calculateConfigForFile()` will be moved to the `ConfigLoader` class and the `ESLint` class will call the `ConfigLoader` method to provide this functionality.
 This requires moving the [`calculateConfigArray()` function](https://github.com/eslint/eslint/blob/455f7fd1662069e9e0f4dc912ecda72962679fbe/lib/eslint/eslint.js#L369) into `ConfigLoader` (as a private method).

 In most of the `ESLint` class logic, `FlatConfigArray#getConfig()` will need to be replaced by `ConfigLoader#loadConfigArrayForPath()` to ensure that the file system is always searched to find the correct configuration.